geobtaa/metadata/workflow.md

 Once the metadata is in spreadsheet form, it is ready to be normalized and augmented.
 The Metadata Coordinator will add template information that each record in a group shares, and use spreadsheet functions or scripts to programmatically complete the metadata records.

+This work is carried out by the Metadata Coordinator and Graduate Research Assistants.

 ### Editing Template
-[The GBL Metadata Template](http://z.umn.edu/b1g-template) is for creating GeoBlacklight metadata.
+- [The GBL Metadata Template](http://z.umn.edu/b1g-template) is for creating GeoBlacklight metadata.
+- Refer to the documentation for the [Aardvark fields](https://opengeometadata.github.io/aardvark/aardvarkMetadata.html) and the [B1G profile fields](b1gProfile.html) for guidance on values and formats.

 ## 4. Publish Records

-The following actions are carried out by the Metadata Coordinator.
+The following actions are carried out by the Metadata Coordinator and Graduate Research Assistants.

 ### 1. Save edited template as a CSV file